Unit Testing Best Practises

 When you introduce logic into your test suite, the chance of introducing a bug into it increases dramatically.
 The last place that you want to find a bug is within your test suite.
 You should have a high level of confidence that your tests work, otherwise, you will not trust them.
 Tests that you do not trust, do not provide any value.
 When a test fails, you want to have a sense that something is actually wrong with your code and that it cannot be ignored.

-Tip: If logic in your test is unavoidable consider splitting the test up into 2 or more separate tests
+`Tip: If logic in your test is unavoidable consider splitting the test up into 2 or more separate tests`

-Avoid Multiple 'Acts' Inside of a Test
+#### Avoid Multiple 'Acts' Inside of a Test <a href="#user-content-avoid-multiple-acts-inside-of-a-test" id="user-content-avoid-multiple-acts-inside-of-a-test"></a>

 Each test should perform only one 'act' in a test.
 That means a separate test should be written for each Act.